Tool 4

 Should I rent or buy if I am unsure?

-If your timeline is uncertain and the numbers are close, borderline or rent is often the safer answer.
+If your timeline is uncertain and the numbers are close, renting is often the safer holding pattern until the stay, deposit, and real quotes become clearer.